misskey-dev/client-build-mock/README.md

-# Mock of Misskey for developing Vite or other frontend tools.
+# Mock of Misskey for developing with Vite or other frontend tools.

 ```
 npm install